Select therapeutic use:

 Give as a 3–5 second IV bolus inj or as SC inj into thigh or abdomen (rotate sites).
 Previously untreated multiple myeloma: Treat for nine 6-week cycles in combination with oral melphalan and oral prednisone.
-Cycles 1–4: 1.3mg/m2 twice weekly (days 1, 4, 8, 11, 22, 25, 29, 32); Cycles 5–9: 1.3mg/m2 once weekly (days 1, 8, 22, 29).
-Relapsed multiple myeloma or mantle cell lymphoma: Standard schedule: 1.3mg/m2 twice weekly for 2 weeks (days 1, 4, 8, 11) then 10 day rest period (days 12–21); Extended therapy (if using >8 cycles): may use standard schedule, or maintenance schedule: 1.3mg/m2 once weekly for 4 weeks (days 1, 8, 15, 22) then 13 day rest period (days 23–35).
-Allow at least 72 hours between consecutive doses.
-Adjust dose if toxicity develops: see literature.
-SC inj may be considered for patients with pre-existing or at high-risk of peripheral neuropathy.
-Moderate-to-severe hepatic impairment: reduce to 0.7mg/m2 in 1st cycle; may consider dose increase to 1mg/m2 or decrease to 0.5mg/m2 in subsequent cycles based on tolerance.
+Cycles 1–4: 1.3mg/m2 twice weekly (Days 1, 4, 8, 11, 22, 25, 29, 32); Cycles 5–9: 1.3mg/m2 once weekly (Days 1, 8, 22, 29).
+Previously untreated mantle cell lymphoma: Treat for six 3-week cycles in combination with IV rituximab, cyclophosphamide, doxorubicin, and oral prednisone.
+1.3mg/m2 twice weekly for 2 weeks (Days 1, 4, 8, 11) then 10 day rest period (Days 12–21); if response first documented at Cycle 6, two more cycles are recommended.
+Relapsed multiple myeloma or mantle cell lymphoma: Standard schedule: 1.3mg/m2 twice weekly for 2 weeks (Days 1, 4, 8, 11) then 10 day rest period (Days 12–21); Extended therapy (if using >8 cycles): may use standard schedule, or maintenance schedule: 1.3mg/m2 once weekly for 4 weeks (Days 1, 8, 15, 22) then 13-day rest period (Days 23–35).
+Multiple myeloma patients who have previously responded to bortezomib (alone or in combination) and have relapsed at least 6 months after completing prior bortezomib therapy: may retreat starting at last tolerated dose, given twice weekly every 3 weeks (Days 1, 4, 8, 11); max 8 cycles.
+Allow at least 72hrs between consecutive doses.
+May be given as a single agent or in combination with dexamethasone.
+Dose modifications: see full labeling.
+Moderate-to-severe hepatic impairment: reduce to 0.7mg/m2 in 1st cycle; may consider dose increase to 1mg/m2 or further decrease to 0.5mg/m2 in subsequent cycles based on tolerance.

 Boron or mannitol sensitivity.
 Intrathecal administration.